 Vitamins & Oil: Fidavet cavalesse is a food supplement that contains Nicotinamide which reduces the production of histamine, which causes the itch, and also improves the skin lipid barrier.
 But of course Aloeride contains nicotinamide – as only one part of a very broad nutrient spectrum -, so you wouldn’t need to use cavalesse in addition to it.

 Aloeride aloe vera for Horses 3 CARTONS

 Aloeride aloe vera for Horses 6 CARTONS + FREE SHIPPING WORLDWIDE

 Aloeride aloe vera for Horses 12 CARTONS

-How may Aloeride help sweet itch
+How does Aloeride help the problem of sweet itch

 There is good science behind why particular nutrient molecules within Aloeride aloe vera can make a huge difference to your horse’ response to midge bites: